 Steven joined a local youth theatre in his teens before doing a Foundation Course in Drama prior to East 15’s first ever degree course.
 He's performed roles from Polish Thug to Panto Dame.
 A sport enthusiast, he has a season ticket at West Ham.
 More importantly, he loves spending time with his son, niece and nephew.
 In July 2014, Steven was diagnosed with a rare genetic condition, which has caused some central vision loss.
 He's registered visually impaired and volunteers as a facilitator and workshop leader for the RNIB.

 This versitile Kosovan/Swedish actress survived a war, speaks three languages and is also a professional singer and dancer.
 Her self-written and directed film, 'One Beautiful Day' won the UK part of CMF Int Student Film Festival and she also took over The Arts Theatre (West end) with her one woman show, 'Rudi's Redemption Cabaret'.
-She has a weak spot for canines, is a hopeless idealist and romanic, and loves roles where she can flex her 'epic emotion' muscles.
-To escape her fear of flying, whilst on a plane she pretends to be a frequent business flyer!
+She is a hopeless idealist and romantic, and thrives in epic roles of big love, loss and drama!

 Lorraine was brought up in Canada and came to Scotland as a teenager, where she continued her studies.
 She moved to England (to live with the Sassenachs, as her mother called them!) in her early twenties and has been ensconced here ever since.
 Lorraine is a founding member of ANA, and has always believed in actors having as much control over their careers as possible, which made a co-operative seem like the obvious choice.
 Her first jobs were in community touring and rep seasons (which still existed in those days!) and then she started working in film and TV.